-If your hoverboard flashes between 2 and 3 times, there’s probably a circuitry problem.
-In that case, buy a circuit board replacement kit and follow the provided instructions accordingly.
+If your hoverboard flashes 2 and 3 times, there’s probably a circuitry problem.
+In that case, buy a circuit board replacement kit and follow the instructions.

-If your hoverboard flashes between 4 and 5 times, there’s probably a motor issue.
-To be more specific, 4 flashes reveal a problem with the engine on the motherboard.
-5 flashes, on the other hand, indicate some issue with the motor on the battery.
+If your hoverboard flashes 4 or 5 times, there’s a motor issue.
+More specifically, four flashes reveal a problem with the engine on the motherboard.
+On the other hand, five flashes indicate some issue with the motor on the battery.
 Either way, you will need to replace the motor.

-If your hoverboard flashes 6 times, there’s a problem with the battery, and you will likely need to replace it.
+If your hoverboard flashes six times, there’s a problem with the battery, and you will likely need to replace it.
 Purchase a new one and follow the provided instructions accordingly.

-If your hoverboard flashes between 7 and 8 times, there’s an apparent problem with the interface alignment, pin deviation, and a bad socket.
+If your hoverboard flashes 7 and 8 times, there’s an apparent problem with the interface alignment, pin deviation, and a wrong socket.
 You can replace the whole circuit board or just the gyroscopes.

 If your hoverboard flashes9 times, there’s a problem with the orientation.
-In simple words, your device has been turned upside down for a while, and you need to flip it right-side-up to solve this issue.
+Simply put, your device has been turned upside down for a while, and you need to flip it right-side-up to solve this issue.

 Why Does My Hoverboard Beep And Turns Red?

-If the green light on your device blinks, it means the battery level is under 20%.
-However, if the red light blinks and your hoverboard starts beeping, then the battery level is probably extremely low (below 5%).
+If your device’s green light blinks, the battery level is under 20%.
+However, if the red light blinks and your hoverboard starts beeping, the battery is probably extremely low (below 5%).
 In both cases, don’t ride your hoverboard.
 Instead, charge it as you usually would.